Suzanne Rhatigan: 2010s

 In early 2013, Suzanne guested on the "Sisters of St. Anthony" single by Jack Hayter (ex-Hefner), released on Audio Antihero.
-Between 2012 and 2014, she uploaded much of her work to music sharing site bandcamp.
+To mark her 50th birthday Suzanne started her 50 Greatest Misses Blog uploading songs and stories of her adventures and misadventures in the music industry.
+Between 2012 and 2014, she uploaded much of her previously released work to music sharing site bandcamp.